Geotechnical Assessment

 Larger Subdivisions

-For larger subdivisions within this area, ie those exceeding 15 lots, a geotechnical investigation will still be required, given the scale of development and size of investment.
+For larger subdivisions within this overlay, ie those exceeding 15 lots, a geotechnical investigation will still be required, given the scale of development and size of investment.

 In other parts of the district

-Geotechnical reporting is still required for all subdivisions outside the orange thatched area.
+Geotechnical reporting is still required for all subdivisions outside the overlay.

 Potential Liquefaction Zones and Ground Stability Issues